zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Windows Notes
 -------------------
-The Domemaster3D v2.1 mental ray release for Windows has been compiled with Visual Studio 2012.
+The Domemaster3D v2.2 mental ray release for Windows has been compiled with Visual Studio 2012.
 If your system doesn't have the Visual Studio 2012 (VC++ 11.0) x64 Redistributable Package installed you can download it here: http://www.microsoft.com/en-us/download/details.aspx?id=30679

-The Domemaster3D v2.1 for Vray release for Windows was compiled using Visual Studio 2013.
+The Domemaster3D v2.2 for Vray release for Windows was compiled using Visual Studio 2013.
 If your system doesn't have the Visual Studio 2013 Visual C++ Redistributable Package installed you can download it here: https://www.microsoft.com/en-us/download/details.aspx?id=40784

-Mac Notes
+macOS Notes
 ----------
-The minimum Mac OS X version required to run the compiled versions of the Domemaster3D mental ray shaders is now Mac OS X 10.9 due to the version of Xcode used to compile the current .dylib library files.
+The minimum macOS version required to run the compiled versions of the Domemaster3D mental ray shaders is now macOS 10.9 due to the version of Xcode used to compile the current .dylib library files.

-If you need support for older versions of Mac OS X, you can compile the shaders locally on a legacy Mac OS X system using the included Makefiles and the shaders will run on systems as old as Mac OS X 10.6.
+If you need support for older versions of macOS, you can compile the shaders locally on a legacy macOS system using the included Makefiles and the shaders will run on systems as old as macOS 10.6.

 https://github.com/zicher3d-org/domemaster-stereo-shader/wiki/Maya-Domemaster3D-Shader-Compiling#compiling-a-mac-os-x-build